San Diego St blows lead, holds off Utah 33-31 in triple OT

 CARSON, Calif.
+(AP) — By the time San Diego State dialed up a successful Philly Special on its final 2-point conversion attempt, it wasn’t even the craziest part of the Aztecs’ triple-overtime thriller with Utah.

+And after one last video review went their way, the Aztecs could celebrate another win over a Pac-12 foe.

-(AP) — Quarterback Lucas Johnson caught a 2-point conversion pass from Jesse Matthews in triple overtime, and San Diego State blew a 14-point lead in the final minutes of regulation before hanging on for a wild 33-31 victory over Utah on Saturday night.
+Quarterback Lucas Johnson caught a 2-point conversion pass from Jesse Matthews in triple overtime, and San Diego State blew a 14-point lead in the final minutes of regulation before hanging on for a 33-31 victory over the Utes on Saturday night.

+“It was exciting,” Aztecs coach Brady Hoke said.
+“I’m not going to deny that.”

-After Johnson scored on a Philly Special, the Aztecs (3-0) celebrated wildly after officials reversed their call of a 2-point conversion catch by Utah’s Connor O’Toole, ruling the ball hit the turf.
+Johnson scored easily on a picture-perfect Philly Special after both teams’ kickers missed field goal attempts in double overtime.
+Moments later, the Aztecs (3-0) collectively ran across the field in a frenzy when officials reversed their call of a 2-point conversion catch by Utah’s Connor O’Toole, ruling the ball hit the turf.

+“I still can’t believe it,” Aztecs defensive lineman Cameron Thomas said.
+“When it was official, I was so excited.
+I don’t even know what was going through my mind.
+I’m excited to keep this season rolling.”

-Greg Bell rushed for 119 yards and two touchdowns and Jordan Byrd returned a kickoff 100 yards for a TD, but the Aztecs nearly gave away their second straight win over a Pac-12 opponent.
+Greg Bell rushed for 119 yards and two touchdowns and Jordan Byrd returned a kickoff 100 yards for a TD, but the Aztecs passed for only 44 yards and nearly gave away their second straight victory over a Pac-12 opponent after beating Arizona last week.

-Back-up quarterback Cameron Rising led the Utes’ improbable comeback, passing for 153 yards and three touchdowns while engineering three strong drives after replacing ineffective Charlie Brewer late in the third quarter.
+Backup quarterback Cameron Rising led the Utes’ improbable comeback, passing for 153 yards and three touchdowns while engineering three strong regulation drives after replacing ineffective Charlie Brewer late in the third quarter.

+“It was an amazing feeling to fight back from the situation we were in and dig ourselves out of that hole,” said Rising, a native of nearby Ventura County.
+“It was a great feeling, but we’ve just got to finish.”

 Britain Covey caught a short TD pass from Rising with 4:17 left, but Jadon Redding missed Utah’s extra point.
 Rising got the ball back with 2:36 left and led a 74-yard drive, hitting Theo Howard with a 4-yard TD pass and finding Solomon Enis for the 2-point conversion with 16 seconds left.

-Johnson hit Jay Rudolph with a 2-yard TD pass on San Diego State’s possession in the first overtime, but Rising found Jaylen Dixon for a 25-yard TD on Utah’s first OT snap.
+“He’s a competitor,” Utah coach Kyle Whittingham said of Rising.
+“Doesn’t take anything away from Charlie, but Cam came in and gave us that spark with his legs as well as his arms. … We needed a spark.
+We were looking for something, and we’ve got an excellent No. 2 quarterback in Cam Rising, and why not give him a shot?”

+Whittingham said the coaches will choose next week’s starting quarterback after watching film Sunday, but they might not announce it.

-Redding missed a 37-yard field goal attempt in the second OT, but Matt Araiza then missed a 36-yard attempt for the Aztecs, sending the game to 2-point conversions.
+Both teams threw TD passes in the first overtime.
+Redding then missed a 37-yard field goal attempt in the second OT, but Matt Araiza missed a 36-yard attempt for the Aztecs.

-Bell produced his third consecutive 100-yard game this season and the Nebraska transfer’s seventh in 10 games since joining the Aztecs, who followed up their blowout of rebuilding Arizona with this nail-biting victory over the Utes.
-San Diego State improved to 7-2 against the Pac-12 in the past six seasons.
+Covey returned a punt 80 yards for a touchdown in the first quarter for Utah, which is off to a 1-2 start in consecutive seasons for the first time in Whittingham’s 17-year tenure.

 Bell made a pair of 7-yard touchdown runs 42 seconds apart in the third quarter separated by Tayler Hawkins’ interception.